Each Klaviyo flow will have a single trigger that will set it in motion. This is the Flow Trigger.

 If you want to target a very specific behavior, or a specific group of people, you can use a more general Flow Filter that will get applied when people enter your flow but also before every email sends to ensure only those that still qualify continue moving through your sequence.

 A flow can be triggered when someone takes an action that is tracked by Klaviyo, or when someone is added to a list or segment.
-When a user meets the trigger you set, they will enter your flow at that time.
+When someone meets the trigger you set, they will qualify to enter your flow at that time.

 Here is a list of the three different types of triggers and when they might be used:

 If you have a signup form(s) or a subscribe page on your website, you likely have all new subscribers getting added to a specific list in Klaviyo.
 Using this Subscribes to a list trigger, you can ensure every new subscriber gets queued up to receive a series of automated emails from you.
 You can use a Welcome Series to send a thank you email to subscribers immediately when they sign up and then automate 2-3 other emails (each a few days a part) to start introducing new subscribers to your brand.

 Segments are defined by a set of conditions, and will thus grow as new people meet the conditions and shrink when certain people no longer do.
 Triggering a flow based on when someone new is added to a segment will allow you to ensure everyone meeting a certain set of conditions will get queued up for this flow.
 This can be useful for when you want to use multiple actions to trigger a flow.
 Keep in mind, however, that segment-triggered flows will only send to a given person once: the first time they get added to the segment.
 For this reason, segment-triggered flows cannot be used to automate order-related follow up emails or any other emails you might want someone to receive multiple times with repeat behavior.